Anupriya-Dey/Starve-Free-Readers-Writers-Problem/README.md

 The essential idea is that a Writer informs Readers of their need to enter the working space.
 Also, no new Readers can begin working at this time.
 Once a reader starts executing it increments variable `cnt_in`.
 Each Reader which leaves the working area increments variable `cnt_out` and checks to see if a Writer is waiting.
 When the final Reader is to leave then `cnt_in` will be equal to `cnt_out` and alerts the Writer that it is safe to move further by giving semaphore `rw_mx`.

 The writers wait on `in_mx` and `out_mx`.
 After acquiring both semaphores, the writes compare the value of `cnt_in` and `cnt_out`.
 If it is equal then no readers are executing in their critical section annd writer will continue to its critical section.
 If it is not equal then it waits for all readers processes to complete execution and turn `wrt_wait` to true to show that a writer process is waiting in queue.
-Once it gets `rw_mx` it proceeds to its critical section and changes   wrt_wait` to false.
+Once it gets `rw_mx` it proceeds to its critical section and changes `wrt_wait` to false.
 After access to the working area by writer is complete, the writer notifies any waiting readers that they are now able to access the working area once more.
 ### Initialisation of Global Variables
 ```
 in_mx = Semaphore(1)
 out_mx = Semaphore(1)
 rw_mx = Semaphore(0) //Semaphore to write

-int cnt_in = 0 // Number of readers who have already started reading
+int cnt_in = 0 // Number of readers that have started reading
-int cnt_out = 0 // Number of readers who have completed reading
+int cnt_out = 0 // Number of readers that have completed reading

 boolean wrt_wait = false // Shows if a writer is waiting
 ```